 "Transport is the last step in the chain.
 The previous stage is very intensive, but the customer doesn't notice a thing.
 Amongst other things, we always look at the most optimal route for transport. the various stops the driver is allowed to make and where the safe parking spaces are.
 We also do background checks of the transport companies and the staff".
 It's not just the tobacco sector that is susceptible to theft.

-Ahlers also has customers in the electronics, fashion, sportswear, and semiconductor sector.
-"Toothpaste and shampoo, for example, are less valuable, but these products are prone to theft and are easily traded on the black market," adds Theeuwes.
+Ahlers also has customers in the electronics, fashion, household goods, and chemical sectors.
+"Toothpaste and shampoo, for example, are less valuable, but these products are prone to theft and are easily traded on the black market," adds Alexey.